Cray-HPE/docs-csm/operations/boot_orchestration/BOS_Workflows.md

 1. Administrator creates a session template.

-    A session template is a collection of metadata for a group of nodes and their desired configuration.
+    A session template is a collection of data specifying a group of nodes, as well as the boot artifacts and configuration that should be applied to them.
     A session template can be created from a JSON structure.
 It returns a session template ID if successful.

-    See [Manage a Session Template](Manage_a_Session_Template.md) for more information.
+    See [Manage a session template](Manage_a_Session_Template.md) for more information.

 1. Administrator creates a session.

     Create a session to perform the operation specified in the operation request parameter on the boot set defined in the session template.
-For this use case, the administrator creates a session with operation as Configure and specifies the session template ID.
+    For this use case, the administrator creates a session with operation as `configure` and specifies the session template ID.

     ```bash
-    ncn-mw# cray bos session create --template-uuid SESSIONTEMPLATE_NAME --operation Configure
+    ncn-mw# cray bos session create --template-uuid SESSIONTEMPLATE_NAME --operation configure
     ```

 1. Launch BOA.